nomiuo/NodeNote/README.md

 - [x] Relative path raise an exception when the file is across the drive.
 - [x] Pipe not shows in sub view.
 - [x] Set Control points at center of pipe.
-- [ ] Draw widget not works in sub view.
 ## Function:
 - [ ] Support markdown.
 - [ ] Export current scene to .note file.
 ## Changes:
 - [x] Change UI.
+- [x] Delete Draw widget of sub view which not works.
 - [ ] Multi languages.
-- [ ] Higher frame rate of thumbnails.
 - [ ] Rewrite undo&&redo logic.